-Speech by Dr. Deming to Japanese Business Leaders in 1950by John Hunter
+Speech by Dr. Deming to Japanese Business Leaders in 1950

 John Dowd was able to get a transcript of Deming’s talk recorded in Japanese from JUSE (the sponsor of the talk and of the Deming Prize).
 John had it translated into English.
 A few quotes are excerpted here, see the full transcript of the speech.